 We collect data from and about you in various ways including from:

 Direct interactions.
-You may give us information about your identity, contact and job data by giving us business cards in hard or electronic copy, by filling in forms (including electronic forms on our website) or by communicating with us by telephone, email, post, or otherwise, or briefing us when you meet with us in person.
+You may give us information about your identity, contact and job data by giving us business cards in hard or electronic copy, by filling in forms (including electronic forms on our website) or by communicating with us by telephone, email, post, or otherwise, or briefing us when you meet with us in person or otherwise interact with our systems.
 This includes personal data you provide when you:

 - meet with us or attend at business events organised by us or by third parties;